 Our 6 ‘Mayfield Core Values’ aim to help children develop skills and attributes of:

-These are kept in mind all of the time and referred to continuously by all adults working at Mayfield with special awards given out showcasing the values, showing that PHSCE is an integral part of life at Mayfield.
+These Mayfield values are kept in mind all of the time, displayed in every classroom and referred to continuously by all adults working at Mayfield with special awards given out showcasing the values, showing that PHSCE is an integral part of life at Mayfield.